-Preimplantation genetic testing (PGT) is a procedure used to identify genetic abnormalities in embryos created with in vitro fertilization (IVF).
+Preimplantation genetic testing (PGT) is a procedure used to identify genetic differences in embryos created with in vitro fertilization (IVF).
 PGT is performed before embryos are transferred to the uterus.
-The goal of PGT is to significantly reduce the chances of transferring an embryo with a specific genetic condition or chromosome abnormality.
+The goal of PGT is to significantly reduce the chances of transferring an embryo with a specific genetic condition or certain types of chromosome abnormalities.

 Preimplantation Genetic Testing – FAQ

 1. What is preimplantation genetic testing (PGT)?

 - Preimplantation genetic testing for aneuploidy (PGT-A): This type of PGT screens embryos for certain chromosome abnormalities.
 Human embryos typically have 23 pairs of chromosomes (46 total) in each cell.
 One chromosome in each pair is contributed by the egg, and the other is contributed by the sperm.
 It is common for embryos to have random chromosome abnormalities such as a missing or extra chromosome, which is called aneuploidy.
 In the majority of cases, these chromosome abnormalities happen by chance and are not inherited from a parent or donor.
 Embryos with aneuploidy are more likely to result in miscarriage or a failed transfer.
 Some types of aneuploidy may result in the birth of a baby with a chromosome condition such as Down syndrome or Turner syndrome.

 - Preimplantation genetic testing for monogenic disorders (PGT-M): This type of PGT is performed when a patient has an increased risk for a specific genetic condition to occur in their embryos.
 PGT-M is appropriate when an individual is affected with a genetic condition that could be passed on to their children, for individuals who are carriers for an X-linked condition, or when an individual and their partner or donor are both carriers for the same autosomal recessive condition.